 Cotta walked off, past graffiti in yellow paint and under a dark window.
 Bennel made no attempt at tying any laces.
 He drew a knife from under his jacket, clenched it tight and raised it to strike her.

 Powerful fingers gripped Bennel's wrist and twisted it.
 He dropped the steel blade with a cry of pain.
 Cotta spun round.
 Three police officers were wrestling with Bennel, muscles bulging and teeth grinding.
 They pinned him to the ground, holding his face against weathered tarmac.

 "Michael Bennel, I'm arresting you for attempted murder," one of them snapped.
 "You don't have to say anything....."

 Cotta looked on and her heart pounded against her breastbone.
+She had known in advance that officers were hiding close by, yet still this was scary.
 She panted as if running a marathon, then leaned on hard bricks for support.
 "Thank you," she gasped, "thank you."

 Bennel was dragged to his feet and into an unmarked police car, then handcuffed to the steering wheel.
 An inspector picked up his knife and sealed it in a plastic bag.
 Cotta left the alley and joined the inspector in her car.
 A street lamp illuminated them.

 "Well done Sergeant Kelly," said the inspector.
 "Are you all right?"